The New Minimal Supersymmetric GUT : Spectra, RG analysis and Fermion Fits: Method for Numerical searches

+The programs were written in FORTRAN95 and run on PC's with a random starting point.
+Currently the code runs to a few tens thousands of lines including borrowed subroutines, mainly from SPHENO\cite{porod}.
+The solutions found on the first run (before applying the Susy threshold corrections to lower $y_{d,s}^{MSSM}$) present the following salient features :

-The striking features of the candidate solutions (besides the inability to pass below $\chi^2=4.0$) were : \begin{itemize} \item Neutrino masses and large mixing angles were accurately fitted. \item The values of the $\oot$ couplings were so tiny that the three righthanded neutrino masses were much lighter than $M_X$ and spanned the range $\sim 10^8 - 10^{13} GeV$, just as conjectured by us earlier \cite{blmdm,core,msgreb}.
-Note that this is just the range required by most (Type I) Leptogenesis models.
+\begin{itemize} \item Neutrino masses and large mixing angles were accurately fitted. \item The values of the $\mathbf{\oot}$ couplings were so tiny that the three right-handed neutrino masses were much lighter than $M_X$ and spanned the range $\sim 10^8 - 10^{13}\, GeV$, just as conjectured by us earlier \cite{blmdm,nums,msgreb}.
+Note that this is the range required by most (Type I) leptogenesis models.

-\item The bulk(over $85$\%) of the residual $\chi^2$ typically consisted of errors in the d,s quark yukawa couplings with a further $10$\% or so coming from the bottom mass. \item The overall scale parameter of the MSGUT symmetry breaking which suppresses the neutrino masses was typically in the range $10^{15}-10^{16}$ GeV so that the role of the tiny $\oot$ couplings in generating viable neutrino masses is manifest.
+\item The bulk of the residual $\chi^2$ typically consisted of errors in the d,s quark Yukawa couplings.